Support For Pupils

-Miss McDonald, Depute Headteacher, leads the Support for Pupils Team and is directly responsible to the Head Teacher for the wellbeing of all pupils.
+Miss Mitchell, Depute Headteacher, leads the Support for Pupils Team and is directly responsible to the Head Teacher for the wellbeing of all pupils.
 The School’s policy is to support the education of all pupils and to promote the maximum degree of independence in learning, personal management and social activity of which the individual child is capable.
 In Pitlochry High School we acknowledge that any child may require support in order to overcome barriers to their learning, temporary or otherwise and that the underlying principle of support is a reflection of the Getting It Right for Every Child model.
 A wide range of factors can lead to this but broadly speaking they fall within four interlinked themes:

 - learning environment;